programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

                  Physics              15
 ```

-From this we can also produce word clouds using a TF/IDF vectoriser.
-This approach is less technically sophisticated and robust than the one set out in Maarten Grootendorst's [CTFIDF](https://github.com/MaartenGr/cTFIDF/blob/master/ctfidf.py) module (as developed in [topic modelling with BERT](https://towardsdatascience.com/topic-modeling-with-bert-779f7db187e6) and [class-based TF/IDF](https://towardsdatascience.com/creating-a-class-based-tf-idf-with-scikit-learn-caea7b15b858)), but it saves having to install *_another_* module and produces output that is easier to align with the needs of the WordCloud library.
+Although our approach is less technically sophisticated than the one set out in Maarten Grootendorst's [CTFIDF](https://github.com/MaartenGr/cTFIDF/blob/master/ctfidf.py) module (as developed in [topic modelling with BERT](https://towardsdatascience.com/topic-modeling-with-bert-779f7db187e6) and [class-based TF/IDF](https://towardsdatascience.com/creating-a-class-based-tf-idf-with-scikit-learn-caea7b15b858)), it saves having to install *_another_* module and produces output that is easier to align with the needs of the WordCloud library.
+We  `fit` a TF/IDF vectoriser on the DDC-corpus (_e.g._ all documents assigned to the Biology DDC), and then transform the documents assigned to the Physics, Economics, or the Social Sciences cluster instead.

 ```python
 tfidfs = {}